kumar-mallikarjuna/micro-h2-test-wget2/README.md

 README
 ===

-I'm using this micro-project to test HTTP/2 support for [Wget2](https://gitlab.com/gnuwget/wget2).
+This micro-project exists to test HTTP/2 support for [Wget2](https://gitlab.com/gnuwget/wget2).

 The Certificates are missing, they can be generated locally using [certtool](https://gnutls.org/manual/html_node/certtool-Invocation.html).